igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
-Bob calls `delegate` and delegates the execution to its malicious contract.
+Bob calls `delegate` and delegates the execution to his malicious contract.
 As a result, Bob withdraws the funds of the contract and destructs it.

 ### Recommendation
 Avoid using `delegatecall`.
 Use only trusted destinations.